-So far we have seen that adding dispersive interactions leads to significant changes compared to pure DFT calculations.
-Furthermore we want to know whether this DFT-D approach is also helpful, if DFT fails completely in describing the qualitative trends that are observed in experiment.
-As shown in section IIIB1 pure DFT calculations could not reproduce the stability of experimentally observed densely packed monolayers of thiophene on Au(111).
-By adding dispersion corrections to the adsorption of thiophene in a $(\sqrt{3} \times \sqrt{3})R30^{\circ}$ unit cell a stable adsorption complex with an adsorption energy of -0.34 eV is obtained.
-This value is close to the experimentally determined value (-0.48 eV [21]).
+$\times \sqrt{3}R30^{\circ}$ unit cell a stable adsorption complex with an adsorption energy of -0.34 eV is obtained.
+This value is close to the experimentally determined value $\begin{bmatrix} -0.48 \text{ eV} \end{bmatrix}$ (Ref.
+21)].
 In such densely packed monolayers the dispersive forces between neighboring molecules become quite important.
-For example, in the $(\sqrt{3} \times \sqrt{3})R30^\circ$ they represent 36% of the total dispersive energy.
-For a smaller coverage of one molecule per (3×3) surface unit cell, dispersive interactions between adjacent molecules are rather negligible (<0.8%).
+For example, in the $(\sqrt{3} \times \sqrt{3})R30^\circ$ overlayer structure they represent 36% of the total dispersive energy.
+For a smaller coverage of one molecule per $(3 \times 3)$ surface unit cell, dispersive interactions between adjacent molecules are rather negligible (<0.8%).
 As the C6 coefficients were determined for flat-lying physisorbed molecules it is questionable whether this approach is also applicable for vertical standing aromates.
-Therefore the adsorption of thisphene in a $(\sqrt{3} \times \sqrt{3})R30^\circ$ overlayer structure was also calculated by modelling the Au substrate by a Au6 cluster.
-MP2 calculation as well as DFT and DFT-D was employed.
+Therefore the adsorption of thiophene in a ( $\sqrt{3}$ $\times \sqrt{3}R30^{\circ}$ overlayer structure was also calculated by modeling the Au substrate by a Au6 cluster.
+MP2 calculation, as well as DFT and DFT-D, was employed.
 Figure 7 shows the comparison of the three methods.
-DFT leads only to a weak stable state (E{ad} =-0.02 eV) at a distance of 3.75 Å whereas MP2 indicates a stronger adsorption (E{ad} =-0.18 eV) at a separation of 3.25 Å. By adding dispersion corrections to DFT the resulting potential energy curve is in good agreement with the potential energy curve obtained by MP2 calculations.
-This indicates that our parameters derived for flat-lying adsorbed aromates are also transferable to other molecular orientations so that it can also be applied to the DFT description of self-assembled monolayers [83, 84].
+DFT leads only to a weak stable state ( $E{ad}$ =-0.02 eV) at a distance of 3.75 Å, whereas MP2 indicates a stronger adsorption ( $E{ad} = -0.18$ eV) at a separation of 3.25 Å. By adding dispersion corrections to DFT the resulting potential energy curve is in good agreement with the potential energy curve obtained by MP2 calculations.
+This indicates that our parameters derived for flatlying adsorbed aromates are also transferable to other molecular orientations so that it can also be applied to the DFT description of self-assembled monolayers.

-FIG. 7: Interaction energy between thiophene and a Au-6-0 cluster calculated with different methods (DFT-PBE (\blacksquare) , DFT-D: hybrid (\diamondsuit) , MP2 (\bullet) and the effective core potential LANL2TZ for Au and the aug-cc-pVTZ basis set for S,C,H-atoms.
+FIG. 7.
+Interaction energy between thiophene and an Au-6-0 cluster calculated with different methods [DFT-PBE (black boxes), DFT-D: hybrid (blue diamonds), and MP2 (green circles)] and the effective core potential LANL2TZ for Au and the aug-cc-pVTZ basis set for S, C, and H-atoms.

 A further example where DFT fails to describe the experimental observations is the adsorption of pyridine on Au(111) at low coverage.
-Experiments report flatlying molecules on the surfaces, whereas DFT calculation find the vertically adsorbed pyridine to be more stable.
-Adding dispersion effects leads to adsorption energies of $-0.71\,\mathrm{eV}$ for the flat configuration and $-0.79\,\mathrm{eV}$ for the vertical configuration.
+Experiments report flat-lying molecules on the surfaces, whereas DFT calculation finds the vertically adsorbed pyridine to be more stable.
+Adding dispersion effects leads to adsorption energies of -0.71 eV for the flat configuration and -0.79 eV for the vertical configuration.
 Still, the vertical configuration is more stable, but the difference in the adsorption energies decreases to only 0.08 eV.
-In section III A we pointed out that DFT fails in describing the experimentally observed ordering of the highest occupied molecular orbitals as well as their relative energies.
+In Sec.
+III A, we pointed out that DFT fails in describing the experimentally observed ordering of the highest occupied molecular orbitals as well as their relative energies.
 The influence of the electron lone pair at the N-atom is overestimated by DFT which might explain why the vertical configuration is erroneously favored.